tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 }
 ```

-After we save the new theme, we can load the selected theme from the `localStorage` when page load.
+After we save the selected theme, we can load the selected theme from the `localStorage` when the page load.

 ```js
 // script.js